broder/broder.github.io/about.md

 {{ site.description }}

-I currently work at Softwire which I joined after having graduated with a MSc and MA in Natural Sciences from the University of Cambridge.
+I currently work at Google.
+I previously worked in London for Softwire and before that, I graduated with a MSc and MA in Natural Sciences from the University of Cambridge.
 I'm originally from Northern Ireland.

 ## Experience

+### Software Engineer at [Google][goog]
+_From November 2019_

+I work on YouTube Ads.

 ### Developer / Consultant / Technical Lead at [Softwire][sw]
-_From September 2015_
+_From September 2015 until November 2019_

-My role has spanned multiple projects across many different tech stacks.
-Despite this variety, I have been able to rapidly adopt the technologies and contribute quickly and substantially.
-More recently, I've been involved in validating business ideas by creating and iterating multiple prototype apps.
-Below are some of the projects which I've worked on.
+My role spanned multiple projects across many different tech stacks.
+Despite this variety, I was able to rapidly adopt the technologies and contribute quickly and substantially.
+In later projects, I was involved in validating business ideas by creating and iterating multiple prototype apps.
+Below are some of the projects which I worked on.

-I also regularly mentor several more junior developers, organise various tech events and blog posts as Softwire's "Tech Officer" and volunteer at local [Code Club][code-club] sessions.
+I also regularly mentored several more junior developers, organised various tech events and blog posts as Softwire's "Tech Officer" and volunteered at local [Code Club][code-club] sessions.

+#### Business Toolkit for [Starling Bank][starling]

+* Led a team of 3 developers to scope and develop a [business toolkit][starling-bt] to help SMEs manage bills, invoices and tax.
+* Worked in a complex organisational and technical environment with several suppliers and strict data segregation.
+* Took the product from initial concept through to launch using iterative design sprints, agile engineering and user research as well as helping to define pricing and go-to-market strategy.

+_Technologies:_
+Java, Spring Boot, React, TypeScript, Postgres, Heroku, Kubernetes, Helm

 #### Website for the [Office for Product Safety & Standards][opss]

-* Initially, during an Alpha phase, evaluated and architected several different technical solutions before selecting the most desirable
+* Initially, during an Alpha phase, evaluated and architected several different technical solutions before selecting the most desirable.
-* Continuously engaged with stakeholders to ensure security compliance, alignment with existing infrastructure and conformity with government standards
+* Continuously engaged with stakeholders to ensure security compliance, alignment with existing infrastructure and conformity with government standards.
-* Then, during the Beta phase, led a team of 8 developers to create and iterate a product safety related case working system
+* Then, during the Beta phase, led a team of 8 developers to create and iterate a product safety related case working system.
-* Additionally, led a second team of 4 to rapidly develop another service to meet further aspects of the project's changing EU Exit requirements
+* Additionally, led a second team of 4 to rapidly develop another service to meet further aspects of the project's changing EU Exit requirements.
-* Defined a flexible tech stack to use as the Office for Product Safety & Standards expands and created a roadmap to commonise existing services into the platform
+* Defined a flexible tech stack to use as the Office for Product Safety & Standards expands and created a roadmap to commonise existing services into the platform.

 _Technologies:_
 Ruby on Rails, Keycloak, Java, Postgres, Elasticsearch, TravisCI, CloudFoundry, AWS